ZhouSusan/GettersSettersPractice/README.md

 # GettersSettersPractice

-<p>This is an activity to learn how to create and use getters and setters in Java.</p>
+#This is an activity to learn how to create and use getters and setters in Java.

 <p>Create a CreditCard class</p>
 <p> Create a new credit card object </p>